 These brushes visualize examples of products available in this store.

-When our designers produce templates, they place elements into the layout suchwise that user can easily guess that these elements can be considered as a group.
-These elements are easily traced and share a common direction line.
-Try to find “these lines” in your everyday experience and understand how they affect your perception.
+When our designers create templates, they place elements in the layout so that users can easily guess that these elements are part of a group.
+Each of these elements shares a common direction line and is easy to trace.
+Find "these lines" in your everyday life and understand how they affect you.

 The Gestalt Continuity Law explains how our brain experiences visual line of elements that are grouped together.
 There is a tendency to perceive a line continuing its established direction.